bkdevart/bkdevart/README.md

 ## About 👋
 Hi!
-I'm Brandon, and I have a professional background in data analytics.
+I'm Brandon, and I have a professional background working and teaching data analytics.
 In recent years, I've become drawn to iOS development.

 I am currently interested in merging data with mobile apps, creating ML models that run on the phone and physics simluations that represent data.